 - Y Resolution: Displays the resolution of the image dataset in the Y direction.

-- Raster Tiling: Shows the size of the current image dataset's raster tiling.
-As shown in the figure above, every 256*256 pixels are stored as a raster tile, and during data processing, one raster tile is processed together.
+- Raster Tiling: Displays the size of the raster tiles for the current image dataset.
+As shown in the figure above, every 256*256 pixels are stored as a raster tile, and during data processing, a raster tile is processed together.

-- NoData Value: Refers to values in image data that have no practical significance, represented as RGB decimal integers.
+- NoData Value: Refers to values in the image data that have no practical meaning, represented as RGB decimal integer values.
 After adding the dataset to the map window, you can reset the NoData value.
 In the layer properties panel, the expression of NoData is linked to vertex color.
-For example, if vertex color is RGB and NoData is 96555, it displays as (1,21,43) in the layer properties panel.
+For example, if vertex color is RGB and NoData is 96555, it will be displayed as (1,21,43) in the layer properties panel.

 - Number of Rows: Displays the number of rows in the pixel array of the image dataset.